 The group Community Farming Project is based in the Akuapem Hills, our most rural region in Ghana.
-Due to this project being in its early stages, the work will include a community aspect such as helping in local schools or orphanages.
+Due to this project being in its early stages, the work will include a community aspect such as helping in local schools.

 Groups are responsible for helping to maintain all aspects of the farm including animal care, crop growing, flower production, and land management on a small farm, located just fifteen minutes away from the Akuapem Hills regional office.
 They also arrange school trips to the farm to educate the local children.

 Produce which is grown in the farm includes small quantities of, plantain, papaya, carrots, onions, yam, coco yams and sweet pepper.
 The farm is also home to rabbits, guinea pigs, and chicken.